Poushik11/DataEntry/README.md

-Some Data entry projects
+## Some Data entry Patterns

-1.Auto-Form-Entry: Selcting the data from excel and automatically filling the form with the entries of that excel sheet
+### 1.Auto-Form-Entry: Selcting the data from excel and automatically filling the form with the entries of that excel sheet